ArchipelagoMW/Archipelago/docs/apworld_dev_faq.md

 For performance reasons, AP only checks every entrance once.
 However, if entrance access conditions depend on regions, then it is possible for this to happen:
 1. An entrance that depends on a region is checked and determined to be nontraversable because the region hasn't been reached yet during the graph search.
 2. After that, the region is reached by the graph search.

-The entrance *would* now be determined to be traversable if it were rechecked.
+The entrance *would* now be determined to be traversable if it were rechecked, but it is not.
 To account for this case, AP would have to recheck all entrances every time a new region is reached, until no new regions are reached.

 However, there is a way to **manually** define that a *specific* entrance needs to be rechecked during region sweep if a *specific* region is reached during it.
 This is what an indirect condition is.